 -- Polina, Russia --

-But Rafflesia isn't just unusually large and smelly, it's actually one of the rarest flowers in the world.
-In fact, unfortunately, Rafflesia is on the virge of extinction.
+But Rafflesia is special for more reasons than just te flower's large size and unappealing smell.
+It's one of the rarest flowers in the world.
+Unfortunately, Rafflesia has been placed on the endangered floral species list.

-As a matter of fact, even when germination is successful, most the resulting flower buds tend to die prematurely, i.e. before they get a chance to bloom and pollinate with another flower.
+As a matter of fact, even after successful germination, most of the resulting flower buds tend to die prematurely, i've before they get a chance to bloom or pollinate another flower.

-Those flowers that do manage to bloom, only do so for a few days, which means pollination is actually a bit of a long-shot.
+The flowers that do manage to bloom, only do so for a few days, which means reproduction in Rafflesia is rather ineffective.

-With all these odds stacked against it, it's easy to see why spotting a Rafflesia flower in full blooming glory is rather a rare and pretty much unique event.
+Given these low odds of success, it's no surprise spotting a Rafflesia flower in full blooming glory is a pretty special event.

-If you'd like to see Rafflesia in the "flesh" so to speak, then head for Anambas.
-The nature guide will take you to several locations known to be Rafflesia hotspots.
+If you'd like to experience Rafflesia in the "flesh", so to speak, then head for Anambas.
+The nature guide you booked will take you to several locations known to be Rafflesia "hot spots".